Searching for ways to get paid to walk? I'll show you how to make money with Fitbit, and without a Fitbit.

 - The Commit App: This charity-based app still collects your wager money for the steps and fitness goals that you have.
 However, if you fail to meet the goals, the money goes to a charity you chose upon sign-up.
 Talk about a fun “negative consequence”!
 It's really a win-win because you either meet you fitness goal (yes!) or you donate to a charity of your choosing (yes!).

 Log your miles to donate for free to organizations and causes that are important to you (one of the 5 volunteer from home opportunities I talked about recently).

 Log Your Miles for Cash (for Real!)

-Which one are you dying to implement today?
-Perhaps two?
+Which one are you dying to sing up for today?
+Perhaps two (or 5)?